 Babesiosis is a parasite infection passed through the bite of a tick.
 It damages red blood cells and makes it hard for them to carry oxygen to the body.

 Babesiosis is caused by a parasite found in some ticks.
 An infected tick passes the parasite to humans.

-Rarely, the parasite can be passed through a blood transfusion from an infected donor.
+The parasite can also be passed through a blood transfusion from an infected donor.
+This is not common.

-- North America—Northeast, upper Midwest, northern areas along the Pacific coast
+- North America: The Northeast, upper Midwest, and northern Pacific Coast

-Many people will have no symptoms.
-Symptoms that do develop may not show up until a few days or weeks after the bite.
+Some people will not have symptoms.
+Others may not have them until a few days or weeks after the bite.
 They are often flu-like symptoms such as:

 - Muscle and joint aches

-A severe infection can cause difficulty breathing.
-It can also lead to complications with the heart, liver, or kidney.
+A severe infection can be deadly.
+It can make it hard to breathe and lead to problems with the heart, liver, or kidney.

-You will be asked about your symptoms and medical history.
-You may be asked if you have spent time in areas known for ticks.
+You will be asked about your symptoms and health history.
+You may be asked if you have spent time in places where there are ticks.
 A physical exam will be done.

-An infection that causes symptoms may be treated with a combination of antibiotic and antiparasitic medications.
+An infection that causes symptoms will need to be treated with antibiotics and antiparasitic medicines.